PublicGeyserConnect/MinecraftStatusBot/README.md

 # MinecraftStatusBot

 The is a Discord bot written in Java.
 Minimum Java version required to run the software is 17.
 This bot is inspired from the code of [Doze's MCSS bot](https://github.com/Doze42/MCSS).
+The purpose of this bot is to provide a means within Discord to allow visibility of the game server status to users.
+Users can use the bot to ping any server of their choice, and the admins can use the bot to display the current status of the servers they choose.
+The bot can even show a regularly updated embed in a specific channel.
+For the game server admins, the bot can be configured to ping a specific role after two consecutive failed pings (this was chosen to reduce false pings just because a ping request got dropped).

 If you wish to invite the publicly available bot instance, use the following link: